mosip/mosip-infra/deployment/sandbox-v2/docs/mosip_configuration_guide.md

-## MOSIP Configuration Guide
+# MOSIP Configuration Guide

+## Pre-install configuration

 Configurations for all the modules are specified via property files located in `roles/config-repo/files/properties`.
 Modify these files as below.
+Note that the changes here apply only during the inital install of MOSIP.
+For config changes post install refer to section [Post install configuration](#post-install-configuration).

 ### Captcha
-* Obtain captcha for the sandbox domain from "Google Recaptcha Admin".
+* Captcha is needed for Pre-Reg UI only.
+Obtain captcha for the sandbox domain from "Google Recaptcha Admin".
 Get _reCAPTCHA v2 "I'm not a robot"_ keys.
 * Set captcha:
   * File: `roles/config-repo/files/properties/pre-registration.mz.properties`
   * Properties: